-- Registrars' Lists will be conducted as much as possible either by the online court, where available, or by telephone link and, in the case of contentious matters, by videolink. - The parties ARE NOT required to inform the court in advance whether they will be using video or teleconference facilities.
+- Registrars' Lists will be conducted as much as possible either by the online court, where available, or by telephone link and, in the case of contentious matters, by videolink. - > The parties ARE NOT required to inform the court in advance whether they will be using video or teleconference facilities.
 All parties with an email address in JusticeLink will be contacted by email with information regarding connecting to the specific court for their listing via video and teleconference.
-General information regarding the conduct of video and teleconference lists is available here. - > All parties are strongly encouraged to use the Online Court, where available, telephone or video conference facilities for Registrars' lists and to not attend in person.
+General information regarding the conduct of video and teleconference lists is available <a href="https://example.com/heters/new/memory-new/me - > All parties are strongly encouraged to use the Online Court, where available, telephone or video conference facilities for Registrars' lists and to not attend in person.